The afternoon counter he stands behind,

 “Into the home of the good people I’d met.”

 “Been blessed,” he says.
 “Used to sleep in an Oldsmobile, but they put a roof o’er my head.”

 “Today’s Palm Sunday,” I hear a patron say.

 “I went to church when I was a boy,” says the Englishman.

 He says he’s got sour memories.

-And the sun rises majestic and penetrating,
+And the sun sits majestic and penetrating,

 Through the glass in soft afternoon beams;

 And it lights the Sunday scene,

 Made sacred by good friends and warm company.